PixelRubro/ParallaxerSystemForUnity/README.md

 A parallax system created to speed up parallax effects implementation in Unity projects.

+## Installing

+### Using git

+- Open the Package Manager window
+- Click on the "plus" sign
+- Select "Add package from git URL"
+- Paste this repo's SSH link (git@github.com:SoftBoiledGames/Parallaxer.git)

+### Editing manifest file

+Add the following line to your `manifest.json` found in the "Packages" folder

+`    "com.softboiledgames.unityxtension": "git@github.com:SoftBoiledGames/Parallaxer.git"`

 ## How does this work?

 The main tool in this asset is the ParallaxExpansibleElement, which will move copies of itself around